-Five devices can be connected at one time, and you can download apps for Windows, MacOS, Android, and iOS.
+Any number of devices can be connected at one time, and you can download apps for Windows, MacOS, Android, and iOS.

 See our in-depth IPVanish review.

 A relative newcomer to the industry, PrivateVPN runs a small network of servers, but still packs a competitive punch.
-Its fast speeds and ability to unblock lots of streaming sites make it a top choice for those looking to stream.
+Its fast speeds and ability to reliably access lots of streaming sites make it a top choice for those looking to stream.
 Configurable via your router, this provider can enable your smart TV to display content from Netflix, Hulu, HBO, Amazon Prime Video, BBC iPlayer, and Sky GO, among other sites.